and welcome to my collection of man’s best thoughts on flying, airplanes, and being a pilot.

 The Notebooks of Leonardo Da Vinci: Arranged, Rendered into English and Introduced by Edward MacCurdy, 1938.

 The object here is to capture man’s first-hand experiences with flight in all its forms, to collect and document our spoken and written words about aviation.
 It’s the ultimate online quotable flyer.
 It is not ‘under construction’, but it very much is a ‘work in progress’.
-If you can supply dates or sources for existing quotes, or correct my typos, or suggest further sources of quotations, or of course if you see some cool new quotes, please please send them in to me.
+If you can supply dates or sources for existing quotes, or correct my typos, or suggest further sources of quotations, or of course if you spot some cool new quotes, please send them in.

 I started the site in 1996 using Netscape Navigator 3.0 Gold and hand-coded HTML in MS notepad.
 This was back when AOL was king and before Google even existed!
 Internet Archive has screenshots from 1997.
 It was featured in the LA Times (17 December 1996) and USA Today (17 April 1997) newspapers.
-Been a few changes over the years, got a grown-up URL, and now it’s made using fancy Dreamweaver software running on a Mac.
+Been a few changes over the years, got a grown-up URL, and now it’s made using a SQL database and Dreamweaver software.

 Back then research meant college libraries and their dusty card indexes.
 Now with wholesale scanning and digitalization of old books and magazines, finding the exact original source of a quotation is finally possible.
-Lots of corrections made over the years to the sometimes third-hand quotes I first found reading flying books in the late 80’s.
+Plus, an airline pilot’s salary buys a lot of used books.
+Tons of corrections made over the decades to the sometimes third-hand quotes I first found reading flying books in the late 80’s.

 Thousands of volumes have been written about aviation, but we do not automatically have thousands of true and special friends in their authors.
 That rare writer who comes alive on a page does it by giving of himself, by writing of meanings, and not just of fact or of things that have happened to him.
 The writers of flight who have done this are usually found together in a special section on private bookshelves.